-Auntie Moira, Ross Theatre pianist for BBC Children’s Hour
+Auntie Moira, Ross Theatre pianist for Children’s Hour

 ‘I was playing at a talent competition some years after the gardens finished and this guy came to give me his music.

 He said to me, “Hello Auntie Moira.”

 I looked up at him and I said to him, “Princes Street Gardens?”